Bleu-Yves-Sopoude/mb-portfolio/README.md

 > Describe your project in 1 or 2 sentences.

-**Felipe Portfolio** is a responsive webpage who can open in mobile and desktop too.
+**Bleu Yves Sopoude Portfolio** is a responsive webpage who can open in mobile and desktop too with differents section such as, nav bar, portfolio, projects about section and a working form.

 ## 🛠 Built With <a name="built-with"></a>